jonlpersson/ed-latimore/site/_posts/2023-08-16-why-you-want-revenge-and-why-you-shouldn-t-get-it.md

 In a study, participants played a game where they’d all receive the same amount of money if they cooperated unless one person double-crossed them.
 In that case, that person would get more, and everyone else would get less.

 Double-crossed players got a chance to retaliate, and when they did, they initially felt great—but later felt worse than at the start of the experiment.
-Seeking revenge makes the event seem larger in our minds than it is, which gives it more power over our mood. ([Read more about it here](https://www.reuters.com/article/us-punishment-study/study-shows-leaving-sweeter-than-revenge-idUSN1957594420080320){: target="_blank" rel="noopener noreferrer"})
+Seeking revenge makes the event seem larger in our minds than it is, which gives it more power over our mood. ([Read more about it here](https://www.reuters.com/article/us-punishment-study/study-shows-leaving-sweeter-than-revenge-idUSN1957594420080320){: target="_blank" rel="noreferrer noopener"})

 This reminds me of an ad hoc definition of trauma I learned, where it’s like you experience the event every time you think of it as if it had \*just\* occurred.
 Perhaps memory is the key to dealing with trauma and helping us forgive, for when we think about something intensely, and reinforce the wrong done to us.
 That makes it difficult to let it go.